chrisohaver/k8s_api/README.md

 ## Description

-*k8s_api* enables any plugin that implementing the `k8sapi.APIWatcher` interface, to register Kubernetes API informers, and share access to object stores.
+*k8s_api* enables any plugin that implements the `k8sapi.APIWatcher` interface to register Kubernetes API informers and share access to object stores.

 ```
 type APIWatcher interface {